Iraq special forces chief says mission accomplished in east Mosul

 The Iraqi army, special forces and elite police units have operated in tandem to capture different areas of eastern Mosul.
 The army is mostly deployed in the north, the CTS in the east, and the federal police in the south.

-Army units advanced into the northeastern neighborhoods of Qadiya 2 and al-Arabi, the military statement said.
+Army units advanced into the northeastern neighbourhoods of Qadiya 2 and al-Arabi, the military statement said.

 Abadi said late on Tuesday that IS had been severely weakened in the Mosul campaign, and that the military had begun "moving" against it in western Mosul, without elaborating.